AdaCore/spark2014/lrm/source/introduction.rst

 place, possibly due to a particular profile being active, may be overridden locally using the same pragma.

-.. todo :: Should |SPARK| itself be a restriction?
+.. todo:: Should |SPARK| itself be a restriction?
 It actually adds new features so I am not sure.
 I am not entirely happy with the next paragraph, which is why I raise this question.
 I think there should also be a command line switch or some way of stating that the